Fractional signature: a generalisation of the signature inspired by fractional calculus: Fractional signature

+First of all, note that we have defined the fractional signature only for $C^{1}$- piecewise paths.
+That is because their derivative is a piecewise continuous function defined on a closed interval $[a,b]$ and, in particular, is bounded, so the previous integrals are finite and well-defined.

+Nevertheless, this is not true in general for bounded variation paths, that constitute the setting where the classical signature is defined (take for example $X: [0,1] \longrightarrow \mathbb{R}$ given by $X_{t} = \sqrt{1-t}$).
+To avoid focusing on this problem, all paths that we consider will be $C^{1}$- piecewise paths.

-First of all, it is trivial to see that this new fractional signature is indeed a generalisation of the original one, which we can obtain by taking $\alpha = 1$.
+From here, it is trivial to see that this fractional signature is a generalisation of the original one, which we can obtain by taking $\alpha = 1$.
 Then, we can start by easily seeing how it behaves when applied to linear paths.